 |Ofsted Inspection Rating||Good|

-|Address||Pot House Lane, Stocksbridge, Pot House Lane, Sheffield, South Yorkshire, S36 1EJ|
+|Address||Pot House Lane, Stocksbridge, Sheffield, South Yorkshire, S36 1EJ|

-|Religious Character||Does Not Apply|
+|Religious Character||Does not apply|

 |Number of Pupils||Unknown|

 |Catchment Area Information Available||Yes, our catchment area data is FREE|

 Stocksbridge Nursery Infant School continues to be a good school.

 What is it like to attend this school?